phu0ngng/nccl/doc/source/env.rst

 NCCL_SHM_DISABLE
 ----------------
 The ``NCCL_SHM_DISABLE`` variable disables the Shared Memory (SHM) transports.
 SHM is used between devices when peer-to-peer cannot happen, therefore, host memory is used.
-NCCL will use network (i.e. InfiniBand or IP sockets) to communicate between the CPU sockets when SHM is disabled.
+NCCL will use the network (i.e. InfiniBand or IP sockets) to communicate between the CPU sockets when SHM is disabled.

 Values accepted
 ^^^^^^^^^^^^^^^